-From March 2011 through June 2017, Mr. Kris served as executive vice president and general counsel at Intellectual Ventures, where he currently serves as senior advisor.
+From March 2011 through June 2017, Mr. Kris served as executive vice president and general counsel at Intellectual Ventures, where he is currently an advisor.

 Mr. Kris is the author or co-author of several works on national security law, including the treatise National Security Investigations and Prosecutions (2nd ed., 2012).
 He has testified numerous times before Congress and been a speaker or panelist at events sponsored by various organizations, including several law schools, the JFK School of Government at Harvard University, the American Bar Association and the RAND Corporation.

 Mr. Kris received his bachelor’s degree in philosophy from Haverford College and is a graduate of Harvard Law School.
 He is a former law clerk to Judge Stephen Trott of the Ninth Circuit.